LC-Linkous/pso_quantum/README.md

 Now featuring AntennaCAT hooks for GUI integration and user input handling.

 This branch of the repository is part of a series of replication studies.
-It is not intended to be the 'best' implementation, or the most recent update.
+It is not intended to be the 'best' implementation, or the most recent advancement of the algorithm.
 This method has been chosen to replicate a specific snapshot of literature.